-I am currently a PostDoc on the project “whitefish diversity in Swiss lakes” hosted by EAWAG and in cooperation with the Federal Office for the Environment (FOEN).
-In this project we aim at assessing and describing the current state of whitefish (Coregonus sp.) species-diversity across most of the Lakes of Switzerland.
-The Alpine whitefish radiation constitutes a monophyletic group that has diverged in-situ into many species flocks and is native to around 40 lakes that are part of three major European drainage systems; the Rhine, Rhone, and Danube.
-In these post-glacial lakes (glacial retreat 12-20 kyr ago) intralacustrine diversity varies from one to six species and the species are phenotypically differentiated by traits related to feeding ecology (e.g. gill raker number) and traits linked to reproductive isolation (e.g. time and depth of spawning).
-The major goal of this project is to generate a comprehensive database on the ecology, behaviour, morphology, genetics and evolution of whitefish in Switzerland, by combining existing data on the different species with data that we collect in the field and lab.
-As part of this we will systematically describe yet taxonomically un-described, but known whitefish species and create a identification key.
-Currently 28 different species of whitefish are known, of which 10 are not yet formally described taxonomically.
-This compendium of information on whitefish diversity will enable lake and fisheries managers, environmental offices, sports and commercial fisherman and the interested public to identify, monitor, manage and protect this amazing endemic fish diversity found in Switzerland, the so-called water tower of Europe.
+In my Postdoc I was responsible for the project “Whitefish diversity in Swiss lakes” hosted by EAWAG and in cooperation with the Federal Office for the Environment (FOEN).
+In this project we aimed at assessing and describing the current state of whitefish (Coregonus sp.) species-diversity across most of the Lakes of Switzerland.
+The major goal of this project was to generate a comprehensive database on the ecology, behaviour, morphology, genetics and evolution of whitefish in Switzerland, by combining existing data on the different species with data that we collected in the field and lab.
+This information was then used to systematically describe yet taxonomically un-described, but known whitefish species.
+Currently 26 different species of whitefish are known, and another 9 have not yet been formally described taxonomically.
+This compendium of information was further used to write a report on whitefish diversity for the Federal Office for the Environment targeting lake and fisheries managers, environmental offices, sports and commercial fisher(wo)men and the interested public to identify, monitor, manage and protect this amazing endemic fish diversity found exclusively in Switzerland.

-In my PhD I have studied how hybridization between African cichlid fishes can influence speciation and adaptive radiation.
-Hybridisation between species is a pervasive phenomenon in nature that occurs naturally, but is often also linked to anthropogenic pressures that change the state of a system.
-The different studies of my PhD showed that the effect that hybridization has on evolutionary processes and speciation is manifold: it can act both as a hindering or stimulating force and depends strongly on the ecological context.
+In my PhD I have studied several components of an emerging integrative theory of adaptive radiation.
+In short, I have studied how hybridization between African cichlid fishes can influence speciation and adaptive radiation.
+Hybridisation between species is a pervasive phenomenon in nature that occurs naturally, but is often also linked to anthropogenic pressures.
+The different chapters of my PhD showed that the effect that hybridization has on evolutionary processes and speciation is manifold: it can act both as a hindering or stimulating force and depends strongly on the ecological context.